Davide-22/meteo_bot/README.md

-# A discord bot to check the weather and the air quality
+# A discord bot to check the weather and the air quality!